 OUR DOCTORS ARE ACMS MEMBERS

-Dr. Douglas Fife, Dr. Mac Machan, and Dr. Steve Peine are few of only a few Mohs micrographic surgeons in the Las Vegas and St. George areas who are eligible for membership in the American College of Mohs Surgery (ACMS).
-All members of the ACMS were required to complete a one-year fellowship in Mohs micrographic surgery after Dermatology Residency, in which they received intensive training in surgical removal and reconstruction of difficult skin cancers on the face.
+Dr. Douglas Fife, Dr. Mac Machan and Dr. Steven Peine are 3 of only a few Mohs micrographic surgeons in the Las Vegas and St. George areas who are members of the American College of Mohs Surgery (ACMS).
+All members of the ACMS are required to complete an additional one to two year fellowship in Mohs micrographic surgery in which they received intensive training in surgical removal of skin cancers and reconstruction following surgery.

 FREQUENTLY ASKED QUESTIONS

 The following medications increase your risk of bleeding during and after the surgery and should be stopped for 2 weeks prior to the procedure and for 2 days following the surgery:

 Otherwise, take any medication that you would normally take.
 Bring any medication with you that you would normally take during the day.